-A worker’s date of injury varies based on the nature of the event(s) that give rise to his or her claim for benefits under the Workplace Safety and Insurance Act, 1997 (WSIA).
-For all purposes associated with the administration of benefits and services under the WSIA, a worker’s date of injury is the same as his or her date of accident.
+A worker’s date of injury varies based on the nature of the event(s) that give rise to their claim for benefits under the Workplace Safety and Insurance Act, 1997 (WSIA).
+For all purposes associated with the administration of benefits and services under the WSIA, a worker’s date of injury is the same as their date of accident.

 - the date the worker is first entitled to WSIB benefits/services

 - the start of the 72-month loss of earnings (LOE) review period

 - the one year period an employer is required to contribute towards a worker's employment benefits.